UNICORNE Documentation

 - Theme Toggle — Switch between dark mode (default) and light mode.
 Your preference is saved.

-- ★ Star — Appears next to UniProt entries that have normal mode animation data available.
-In hierarchy view, stars reflect availability for that specific fold context.
+- ▶ Play — Appears next to UniProt entries that have normal mode animation data available.
+In Fold/Domain view, play icons reflect availability for that specific fold context.

 - Conformation count — Shown as